-In connection with the accompanying Annual Report of Kohlberg Capital Corporation (the "Company") on Form 10-K for the year ended December 31, 2007 (the "Report"), I, Michael I. Wirth, Principal Financial and Accounting Officer of the Company, certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the accompanying Quarterly Report of Kohlberg Capital Corporation (the "Company") on Form 10-K for the year ended December 31, 2008 (the "Report"), I, Michael I. Wirth, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: March 14, 2008 By: /s/ M ICHAEL I. W IRTH · Michael I. Wirth Chief Financial Officer and Chief Compliance Officer (Principal Financial and Accounting Officer)
+(1) The Report fully complies with the requirements of of the Securities Exchange Act of 1934, as amended; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: March 16, 2009 Ву: / S / Michael I. Wirth - Michael I. Wirth Chief Financial Officer and Chief Compliance Officer (Principal Financial Officer) (i i incipal i inalicial Officei)